mjacob1002/Eir/docs/DTMC/spatialModel/Compartments/SIRV.md

 eta: the probability that an individual goes from S compartment to V compartment, given that the individual didn't go from S to I in that same time step.
 Must be a value that belongs to [0,1].
 Throws ```python ProbabilityException``` or ```python NotFloatException``` otherwise.

+timeDelay: float
+    The number of days that vaccine rollout is delayed.
+If negative or 0, then there is no delay in vaccine rollout.
+Default value is -1.
+If not float, will throw ```python NotFloatException```.